PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-11 08:34:02
+Last updated: 2024-04-11 08:35:55
-Random Quote: Being a Mandalorian is not just learning about how to fight.
-You also have to know how to navigate the Galaxy.
-That way you'll never be lost. - Din Djarin
+Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -